brevinf1/brevinf1.github.io/Labs/Lab3_adding_maps_to_website/index.md

-## Lab 3: Maps of DMV (D.C., Maryland, and Virgina) Area Veterans
+## Lab 3: Map of DMV (D.C., Maryland, and Virgina) Area Veterans

-**Map Description:**
+**Map of DMV (D.C., Maryland, and Virgina) Area Veterans Description:**
 This is a chloropleth map of the number of veterans in Virginia, D.C., and Maryland census tracts based off 2019 ACS data.
-The code is meant to create an interactive hmtl page of the map.
+The code is meant to create an interactive html page of the map.

-### R Code
+### R Code DMV (D.C., Maryland, and Virgina) Area Veterans Description

 ```{r  Exercise 6.8, 2 plotting points part 1}